Tecla/Rayito/Rayito_Stage7_QT/README.txt

 Stage 4 (Qt):

-Everything in stage 3, plus the follwing changes...
+Everything in stage 3, plus the following changes...

 * Qt app wrapper so you can easily visualize the results, change samples/pixel, samples/light, etc
 * QThread implementation of multithreaded rendering (so we use more than one CPU core now)